 Do I have to fry it?

 If you want it to taste like the tofu that you love from restaurants, then, yes, you have to fry it!
 You can bake your tofu, but it will not have the same taste or texture as the fried tofu.
-Check out my complete guide for how to make baked tofu.
+Check out my complete guide about how to make perfect baked tofu.

 Should I deep-fry or pan-fry tofu?